ysourav03/IMDB_Dataset-Sentiment_Analysis/README.md

 * Access the Streamlit app in your web browser (https://movie-review-app.streamlit.app/).
 * Enter a movie review in the provided text box.
-* Click the "Predict Sentiment" button.
+* Click the "Submit Review" button.
 * The app will display the predicted sentiment (positive or negative) of the review.